perimetral/proxymanager/README.md

 * `listen port` (number, default is `3000`): port to listen for connections;

 ### Testing
 Add some new proxies by using `manager.js` and then run listener by using `listen.js`.
 After that you will be able to provide your proxy server URL (default is `localhost:3000`) to browser and use it like regular proxy server.
+You may find some example proxies in `test.txt` which had been found in the wild on web for testing purposes.